Sunday, September 15, 2024

 At the time of her death, Mrs Morris’ residence was the Benevolent Asylum at Cheltenham, and she had been admitted there on September 6, 1907, due to partial paralysis.
 (2)

 Alice Morris, born 1852 (3), was the middle child of the nine children of Peter Fryer and his wife Elizabeth ‘Betsy’ Baker.
-Peter, was born in Lancaster in 1805.
-There was a Peter Fryer who born in Lancashire and was convicted on April 7, 1834 and sentenced to seven years transportation.
+Peter was born in Lancaster in 1805, and there are two versions of how he arrived in Australia.
+There was a Peter Fryer, born in Lancashire who was convicted on April 7, 1834 at the Lancaster Quarter Sessions and sentenced to seven years transportation.
 He arrived on the Henry Porcher on January 1, 1835 and received his Ticket of leave in May 1839 and his Ticket of Freedom in November 1843.
 (4) However, the book Reminiscences of Fryerstown by G.O.
 Brown notes that he migrated to New South Wales in 1838 at the age of 33 and he was the son of a farmer.
 I suspect that he did actually arrive as a convict, but like other convicts, later hid that part of his life.
 Reminiscences of Fryerstown also notes that Peter Fryer set out for Victoria with Horatio Spencer Wills, Mrs Wills and baby, a number of station hands and livestock, including 5000 sheep, two bullock wagons and teams and other carts.
 They reached the Murray River in May 1840 and eventually reached their destination, Mount William, near Ararat.
 (5)

 Mount William, Peter Fryer's first location in Victoria